Top of bus sheared off, dozens hurt on Long Island

-LAKEVIEW, Long Island (WABC) --42 people were injured, two seriously, after a bus accident on the Southern State Parkway.
+LAKEVIEW, Long Island (WABC) --Scores of people, mostly high school students, were injured after a horrific bus accident on the Southern State Parkway on Long Island Sunday night.

-The top of the bus was sheared off after hitting an overpass near Exit 19 in Lakeview on Sunday just after 9 p.m.
+The top of the bus was sheared off when it hit an overpass near Exit 19 in Lakeview just after 9 p.m.

-In addition to the two seriously injured, five others are said to have moderate injuries.
-The rest suffered minor injuries.
+Two victims, both 17-year-old females, were seriously injured and remain in the hospital.
+The driver and 43 other passengers on board were taken to several area hospitals, where they were treated and released.

+"I think the entire incident could have been a whole lot worse," South Nassau Chief of Emergency Services Dr. Joshua Kugler said.
+"Fate has a lot to do with it.
+People, if they were standing on the bus at any particular time and someone became an airborne projectile, could have had a different outcome."

 WARNING: Graphic language